SwapSuni/eventbrite/README.md

 To run the frontend server : npm start

-To run the backend server : pythom manage.py runserver
+To run the backend server : python manage.py runserver

 Home Page when no user is loggedIn: